hpcleuven/VscDocumentation/source/access/windows_client.rst

          the page ":ref:`Remote visualization UAntwerp`"
          for instructions.

--  If you install the free `UNIX emulation layer Cygwin <Cygwin>`_ with the necessary packages, you can use the same OpenSSH client as on Linux systems and all pages about ssh and data transfer from :ref:`the Linux client pages <Linux client>` apply.
+-  If you install the free UNIX emulation layer `Cygwin`_ with the necessary packages, you can use the same OpenSSH client as on Linux systems and all pages about ssh and data transfer from :ref:`the Linux client pages <Linux client>` apply.